 - Several campfire and campout areas

-- Swimming lake with beach and diving raft
+- Swimming pond with beach and diving raft

-- Huge garden (where we work, play, and get our food!)
+- Garden (where we work, play, and get our food!)

 - Soccer field

 - Badminton/Volleyball area

 - Rope Swing, playground, and lots of outdoor space to explore

 Who are your staff and how are they trained?